 Fronted by Norman Mourant (rhythm guitar and vocals) who was something of a legend in the South of England, their line-up was completed with Phil Tilbury (drums and vocals), Roger Elwin (bass guitar), Tommy Bannister (steel guitar and vocals) and Dave Nash (steel guitar and vocals).

 D.J.
 Pope finally got his chance on the show as he was originally listed to appear just two weeks earlier, but was replaced by Wellington Boothe when the show aired.
-The Daily Mirror (3 June 1974) reported that his self-penned song about the futility of war made judge Ingrid Pitt break down and cry at the moving lyrics of the song that ended with a soldier being killed.
+The Daily Mirror (3 June 1974) reported that his self-penned song, Soldier Boy, about the futility of war made judge Ingrid Pitt break down and cry at the moving lyrics of the song that ended with a soldier being killed.
+It also prompted Arthur Askey to ask her why she was crying, Ingrid said ‘it was a beautiful song’, to which Arthur replied ‘it’s the same one he sang in rehearsal and you didn’t cry then.’

 Some TV listings had Warrington based comedian Bob Page appearing on this show however an advert in The Stage puts comedian Bobby Finn, represented by a Warrington based agency, on the show so I’ve assumed the TV listing is an error and have included Bobby Finn as the seventh act on the show.